calendar tag arrow download print

 Wetenschappelijke tijdschriften

 In this fact sheet, we will map out the research profile of the Netherlands on the basis of scientific publications.
 In which research areas is the Netherlands active, from an international perspective?
 And how do Dutch researchers perform compared to their colleagues abroad?
 We show that in recent years Dutch science has developed strongly in the fields of Health and Social Sciences.
-In these fields of science, the citation impact increased and the relative size of the number of publications went up.
+In these fields of science, the citation impact increased.
+The relative size of the number of publications, which was already high for the Health sciences, went up for the Social Sciences.
 In the scientific areas of Agriculture, Nature and Technology, on the other hand, the Netherlands lost ground due to the strong rise of Chinese science, just like other Western countries.
-Compared to other countries, in 2020 the Netherlands has the smallest share of publications in the field of Nature and Technology and the largest share in the field of Health.
+Compared to other countries, in 2022 the Netherlands has the smallest share of publications in the field of Nature and Technology and the largest share in the field of Health.

 In short

-• In 2020, the Netherlands are in the top 5 of reference countries with the highest citation impact score in all scientific fields.
+• In 2022, the Netherlands are in the top 5 of reference countries with the highest citation impact score in all scientific fields, except Engineering.
+In Engineering, the Netherlands occupies the 7th place..

 • The share of publications relative to other countries has fallen, mainly due to the strong rise of Chinese science.